Practicing Anthropology is now using a submission manager

 We prefer articles written in first person narrative style with no passive voice.

 We do accept and encourage visual images to accompany submissions.
 Submit images with filenames and add [figure 1] etc. within the manuscript to show where the images should appear.

 Practicing Anthropology is now accepting submission of creative work written by anthropologists and collaborators.
 Creative submissions should relate in some way to social scientists conducting fieldwork and/or engaging in the practice of ethnographic and mixed-methods research.

 Submissions can be visual pieces, flash fiction, non-fiction, fieldnotes/field notes, first person reflections or narratives, poetry, children’s stories, or other creations.
 Written work should be brief and may not exceed 3,500 words.

 Creators of accepted pieces will maintain a Creative Commons License allowing for reprints and use with a note that it was published first in Practicing Anthropology.

 Include relevant information on permissions including photo release and informed consent documentation if the submitted piece was created within the context of fieldwork.

-Send creative submissions, accompanying images where applicable, and a picture of the author[s] to email@example.com with the heading Creative Submission.
-We will respond to your submissions as quickly as possible (usually within one month).
+Send creative submissions, accompanying images where applicable, and a picture of the author[s] through our submission manager, here.
+If you have any questions during the process, please send an email to email@example.com with the heading Creative Submission.
+We will respond to your inquiry as quickly as possible.